itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 ## And of course, practice!

-I hightly suggest the linux-kernel official labs for training:
+I highly suggest the linux-kernel official labs for training:
 [linux teaching labs][linux-teaching-labs].

 These labs are aimed towards students who are familar with basics of operating systems.